Demkeys/SceneLoaderWindow/README.md

 # SceneLoaderWindow

 Scene Loader Window is a simple Unity Editor tool that provides you with easy access to all the scenes in your project.
+You can choose between OpenScene and OpenSceneAdditive and the tool will open your scene accordingly.

 NOTES: